-Women enter the Community in one of two ways:
+Women enter the Community in one of three ways:

-- Receiving the NCWIT Award for Aspirations in Computing during their high school years (as either a Winner or Honorable Mention or Certificate of Distinction recipient, either regionally or nationally)
+- Receiving the NCWIT Award for Aspirations in Computing during their high school years (as either a Winner, Honorable Mention, Certificate of Distinction, or Rising Star recipient, either regionally or nationally)

-- Applying for membership while attending college at an Academic Alliance member school and majoring or minoring in Computer Science or a related field.
+- Applying for membership while attending college and majoring or minoring in Computer Science or a related field.

-AiC helps women of the Community to strengthen their leadership, technical, and entrepreneurial skills, further preparing and motivating them to participate in the computing workforce.
+AiC helps womxn of the Community to strengthen their leadership, technical, and entrepreneurial skills, further preparing and motivating them to participate in the computing workforce.

-NCWIT communicates with our nearly 10,000 Community members via emails containing news and opportunities, opportunities posted to our member-only portal, and through posts in Facebook.
-They also actively communicate with one another via an unpublished Facebook Group where over 4,000 peers and near-peers support and guide one another 24/7.
+NCWIT communicates with our nearly 20,000 Community members via emails containing news and opportunities, opportunities posted to our member-only portal, and through posts in Facebook.
+They also actively communicate with one another via a Facebook Group where over 6,000 peers and near-peers support and guide one another 24/7.

-AiC serves all 50 States, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands, and all U.S. military bases overseas.
+AiC serves all 50 States, the District of Columbia, Guam, Puerto Rico, and the U.S. Virgin Islands, all U.S. military bases overseas, and Canada.

 The AiC program includes: